multiversx/mx-sdk-dapp/README.md

 import { FormatAmount } from '@multiversx/sdk-dapp/UI/FormatAmount';
 import { ExplorerLink } from '@multiversx/sdk-dapp/UI/ExplorerLink';

-etc
+etc;
 ```

 **Important**: `shouldRenderDefaultCss` was removed from all components.

 ## React Native support

-We are aware that there are projects out there that would like to use this library to allow users to seamlessly authenticate with Maiar.
+We are aware that there are projects out there that would like to use this library to allow users to seamlessly authenticate with xPortal Mobile Wallet.

 You can use this library for its utility functions, like "formatAmount, parseAmount", mnemonic words list or its constants.